oracle-livelabs/database/datapump-xtts-migration/07-test-migration/test-migration.md

 ## Task 4: Proceed with backup/restore

-When the test completes and you flashed back the changes, you can resume the backup/restore cycle.
+When the test completes and you reverted the changes, you can resume the backup/restore cycle.

 1. Set the environment to the source database and connect.